 A general description of the rooms available for public use is below.
 A formal policy will be implemented closer to the Grand Opening of the renovated and expanded Library.

-Tutoring Rooms: Three rooms designated for quiet study and tutoring for 2 – 3 persons may be reserved on a first-come-first-serve basis.
+Tutoring Rooms: Two rooms designated for quiet study and tutoring for 2 – 3 persons may be reserved on a first-come-first-serve basis.
 An upper limit may apply to the number of recurring uses per person.

 Trustees’ Conference Room: This conference room seats approximately 20 persons and may be reserved for meetings that involve discussion and audio visual presentations.
 Meetings held by the Board of Library Trustees, Friends of the Library, or staff meetings take precedent over other reservations of this room.